Lifepath, 2024

 A full-scale digital reimagining of a brutalist lecture hall lobby, created through precise surveying, 3D modeling, and visual storytelling.

-Developed through Rhino-based field measurements, a digital 2D-to-3D workflow, and Twinmotion rendering, this project brings new life to a university lobby by blending brutalist structure with futuristic, organic interior interventions.
+Developed through Rhino-based field measurements, a 2D survey was created in order to make a 3D translation, and Twinmotion rendering, this project brings new life to a university lobby by blending brutalist structure with futuristic, organic interior interventions.

 The project began by taking a 1:1 site survey of Lecture Hall 1100 Lobby, which was for the DES 150 - CAD Presentations for Interior Architecture course, taught by Joe Pierre at UC Davis.
 Situated within a concrete brutalist structure located in the Natural Sciences & Humanities building at UC Davis, locally known as the "Deathstar".
 The space, while architecturally striking, was underutilized and visually cold.
 Inspired by combining the natural rhythms of surrounding plains and farmland, with the advanced research within the sciences hall, the redesign sought to bridge material honesty with softer, flowing forms, ultimately melding brutalism with biomimicry.
 The guiding concept was transformative: recreating a rigid, monolithic space and then reinterpreting it with warmth, movement, and human-centered design.